Category

 Alerting staff and visitors

-When a condition triggers one of your emergency action plans, you need to have a parallel emergency communication plan to broadcast that message to everyone.
-Public announcement speaker systems, alarms, and mass notification systems are all great ways to get everyone’s attention quickly and reliably.
+When a condition triggers one of your emergency action plans, you need a parallel emergency communication plan to broadcast the message to everyone.
+Public announcement speaker systems, alarms, and mass notification systems are all effective ways to quickly and reliably get everyone’s attention.
+These systems should also direct people to the correct telephone number or point of contact if additional information is needed.

 Reporting to authorities and media

-Many emergencies, such as fires, active shooters, and gas leaks, require authority intervention and emergency personnel.
-Don’t take for granted that someone will have the presence of mind to call 911.
+Many emergencies, such as fires, active shooters, and gas leaks, require the intervention of authorities and emergency personnel.
+Don’t assume someone will have the presence of mind to call 911.
 Incorporate that step into your plans to ensure it gets done.

 When something big and unexpected happens, people naturally have questions.
 It’s up to you and your team to control the narrative and preempt any misinformation before it spreads.
-If the emergency you’re planning for might impact the greater community or your brand reputation, include steps to reach out to the media and inform them of the situation so they can help you disseminate the message.
+If the emergency you’re planning for might affect the broader community or your brand’s reputation, include steps to reach out to the media and inform them of the situation so they can help you disseminate the message.

-Emergency reporting supports the response efforts in real-time, and it also helps to improve future responses by clarifying events during after-action reviews.
+Emergency reporting supports real-time response efforts and helps improve future responses by clarifying events in after-action reports.

 Use this template to build a comprehensive emergency response plan.